atomist-blogs/secret-beagle/README.md

 Sections are as follows:
 - `globs`: List of glob strings specifying the type of files to look in.
 Default is all files.
 Binary files won't be examined in any case.

+- `scanOnlyChangedFiles`: Whether to scan only files changed in the commit.
 - `secrets`: List of `secret` structure.
 Consists of `pattern` (regular expression matching the secret in a file) and human readable `description` (typically what kind of secret this is)
 - `whitelist`: List of secret literals, if any, that _are_ acceptable in your project.